tinusaur/guides/docs/tinusaur-board-2-assembling/Header-1x2-external-battery.md

-# Header 1×2, Female, for external battery
+# Header 1×2, female, for external battery

 Does orientation matter: No